-From my perspective, being in Derry for over a year and being an active member of the local community (listening to their problems, being friends with every shop owner, going to the museum and supporting marches), I had my ideas about why they would need support, how they might react to this new idea of design thinking, and why it would be difficult.
-But only the first, introductory workshop gave a better idea of what challenges I will face.
-I didn’t really anticipate an echo of “hurrays” but quite the opposite.
+From my perspective, having been living in Derry for over a year at that time and taking an active part in the local community (listening to their problems, being friends with every shop owner, going to the museum and supporting marches), I had my ideas about why they would need support, how they might react to this new idea of design thinking, and why it would be difficult.
+But only the first, introductory workshop gave me a better idea of what challenges I would face.
+I didn’t really anticipate an echo of “hoorays” but quite the opposite.

 View this post on Instagram

 Aaaand this concludes the design thinking project at the North West Regional College in Derry!
 Thank you! — #northwestregionalcollege #designthinking #nwrc #workshop #empathy #derry #londonderry #norniron #northernireland #atlanticsociallab #interregatlanticarea #interreg #enterprisenorthwest #londonderry #prototyping #doublechin